 Compatible scions: Epiphytic cacti, like Christmas Cacti, most cylindrical and globular cacti

 Compatible scions: Melanocactus, Rebutia muscula, Gymnocalycium mihanovichii 'Hibotan'

 Compatible scions: Cereus, Espotoa, Echinocactus, Lobivia (now included in the genus Echinopsis), Melocactus.

 Bulbils, Tubers, Plantlets, and Offsets

 Many succulents asexually propagate been means of underground lateral shoots.
-These shoots give rise to offsets or plantlets which can be severed in the spring or summer from the parent lateral shoot to produce a self-sustaining new plant.
-Aloe spp. and some Agave spp. form plantlets or bulbils on their flowing stalks.
+These shoots give rise to offsets or plantlets, which can be severed in the spring or summer from the parent lateral shoot to produce a self-sustaining new plant.
+Aloes and some Agaves form plantlets or bulbils on their flowing stalks.
 These plantlets and bulbils can be removed and planted as well.
-Kalanchoe spp. produce small plantlets on the scalloped edges of their leaves.
+Kalanchoes produce small plantlets on the scalloped edges of their leaves.
 These plantlets can also be potted in warm conditions to produce self-sustaining plants.